site24x7/plugins/redis/README.md

 Total Expires			|	The total number of keys with an expiration.
 Total Keys			|	The total number of keys.
 Total Persists			|	The total number of keys persisted (keys - expires).
-Uptime				|	Number of seconds since the Redis server start.
+Uptime				|	Number of seconds since the redis server start.
-Uptime in Days			|	Number of days since the Redis server start.
+Uptime in Days			|	Number of days since the redis server start.
-Used Memory			|	Total number of bytes allocated by Redis using its allocator. expires				|	The number of keys with an expiration in a db. expires_percent			|	Percentage of total keys with an expiration in a db. keys				|	The total number of keys in a db.
+Used Memory			|	Total number of bytes allocated by redis using its allocator. expires				|	The number of keys with an expiration in a db. expires_percent			|	Percentage of total keys with an expiration in a db. keys				|	The total number of keys in a db.